Khloe Kardashian Faces Cavaliers ‘Curse’ Rumors Amid Tristan Thompson Romance

 Khloe Kardashian and Tristan Thompson began dating in late summer of last year and quickly embarked on a number of romantic vacations, including trips to Mexico and Miami.
 Khloe Kardashian has also been seen in the stands during Thompson’s games in Cleveland and Los Angeles.
 Most recently, Khloe Kardashian and her older sister, Kourtney Kardashian, were seen cheering Thompson on from the front row at the Staples Center.

-Although Khloe Kardashian isn’t prepared to take the blame for a Kardashian curse, a second source claimed that Tristan Thomspon’s teammate, Lebron James, was actually on board with the “ridiculous” scenario.
+While Khloe Kardashian isn’t prepared to take the blame for a Kardashian curse, a second source claimed that Tristan Thomspon’s teammate, Lebron James, was actually on board with the “ridiculous” scenario.

 “The [Cavaliers] haven’t been playing up to their potential lately, and they’re coming up with every reason possible for their bad play,” a source told Hollywood Life earlier this week.
 “LeBron actually joked and talked about the Kardashian curse being real.”

-Khloe Kardashian certainly isn’t the first celebrity to be blamed for cursing a team and she likely won’t be the last.
-As fans may recall, just last year actress Olivia Munn was blamed for her boyfriend’s “rocky season” with the Green Bay Packers and years ago, Jessica Simpson was targeted with curse allegations while dating Dallas Cowboys quarterback Tony Romo.
+Khloe Kardashian certainly isn’t the first celebrity to be blamed for cursing a team, and she likely won’t be the last.
+As fans may recall, just last year, actress Olivia Munn was blamed for her boyfriend’s “rocky season” with the Green Bay Packers, and years ago, Jessica Simpson was targeted with curse allegations while dating Dallas Cowboys quarterback Tony Romo.

 The second Hollywood Life source went on to suggest that Thompson’s teammates were actually avoiding him because of the alleged curse.